tiepdotme/samwize.com/_posts/2018-11-27-drag-and-drop-to-reorder-nstableview.markdown

 Not surprisingly, the other 2 methods are for the destination table view when dropped.

-The first method is simple to return `.move`.
+The first method is to return `.move` for only `.above` drag operation (there is a `.on` drag operation which is more like swapping items, not reordering, so we don't want it to move).

 The second method is to handle `acceptDrop`, persist the new ordering, then animate the rows.